In addition to the WYHA Policies (listed below), WYHA follows and

 Webster Youth Hockey Association Liability Waiver Agreement

 I, the parent or guardian of the named registrant, hereby give my approval to his/her participation in any and all activities of this program during the season.
 I understand that participation in the sport of ice hockey will expose the registrant to various risks incidental to the sport.
-I agree to assume these risks and I agree that in the event of injury, I will waive any and all claims against Webster Youth Hockey Association, and its organizers, sponsors, and/or officials of said Association.
+I agree to assume these risks and I agree that in the event of injury or illness, I will waive any and all claims against Webster Youth Hockey Association, and its organizers, sponsors, and/or officials of said Association.
+I agree to assume any risk of infection from any virus including COVID-19, ensure my player and family follow all safety rules, and I agree that in the event of illness by my child or member of our family, I will waive any and all claims against Webster Youth Hockey Association, and its organizers, sponsors, and/or officials of said Association.

 I will furnish an official copy of a Birth Certificate or equivalent, for the above-named registrant at the time appointed by the Associations officials.
 Additionally, if the Association deems any medical reports, certifications, or releases necessary, I will provide such documentation to the Association at the time appointed by the Association officials.
 I recognize that Webster Youth Hockey Association relies upon the accuracy of the information provided in the registration forms for a variety of reasons integral to the operation of the Association.
 I represent that all information provided herein is true and I agree to hold Webster Youth Hockey Association harmless from any liability which may result from any information provided that is untrue or inaccurate.